abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 False

-143. Shell Bit Mode Detector

-Write a program to determine if the Python shell is executing in 32-bit or 64-bit mode on the operating system.
+143. Write a program to determine if the Python shell is executing in 32-bit or 64-bit mode on the operating system.

-144. Variable Type Checker

-Write a program to check whether a variable is an integer or string.
+144. Write a program to check whether a variable is an integer or string.

-145. Check List, Tuple, or Set

-Write a program to test if a variable is a list, tuple, or set.
+145. Write a program to test if a variable is a list, tuple, or set.

-146. Locate Python Module Sources

-Write a program to find the location of Python module sources.
+146. Write a program to find the location of Python module sources.

-147. Divisibility Tester

-Write a Python function to check whether a number is divisible by another number.
+147. Write a Python function to check whether a number is divisible by another number.
 Accept two integer values from the user.

-148. Max and Min Without Built-ins

-Write a Python function to find the maximum and minimum numbers from a sequence of numbers.
+148. Write a Python function to find the maximum and minimum numbers from a sequence of numbers.

 Note: Do not use built-in functions.

-149. Cube Sum of Smaller Integers

-Write a Python function that takes a positive integer and returns the sum of the cube of all positive integers smaller than the specified number.
+149. Write a Python function that takes a positive integer and returns the sum of the cube of all positive integers smaller than the specified number.

 150. Write a Python function to check whether a distinct pair of numbers whose product is odd is present in a sequence of integer values.